Skip to main content Skip to navigation

 Teaching

-My teaching can be divided into three areas: (i) seminar based teaching, usually interactive and case-based; (ii) field-based, where I have led student groups across cities in the UK, France and Germany; and (iii) civic pedagogy, where my students have partnered with artists and groups in the city, and using engaged methods (cultural mapping, to urban ethnography, ‘curating the city’ and 'photourbanism') I have directed them in curating a number of small public exhibitions on subjects on urban life in Coventry (‘Kalejdoskop’ in June 2015; 'Taste of Life: global food justice', June 2016; ‘Mobile Creativity Coventry, June 2017; ‘Welcome Home: the immigration story of Coventry’ (June 2019).
-Some of my experience in this is registered in the special issue Vickery, O’Connor and Gu, eds.
-‘Teaching the Cultural and Creative Industries: an International Perspective’, in Arts and Humanities in Higher Education, Vol. 18, No 2/3
+My teaching can be divided into three areas: (i) seminar based teaching, usually interactive and case-based; (ii) field-based, where I have led student groups across cities in the UK, France and Germany; and (iii) civic pedagogy, where my students have able to partner with artists and groups in the city, using engaged methods (cultural mapping, to urban ethnography, ‘curating the city’ and 'photourbanism').
+I have also directed them in curating a number of small public exhibitions on urban life in Coventry (since the first ‘Kalejdoskop’ in June 2015; then the 'Taste of Life: global food justice' of June 2016; ‘Mobile Creativity Coventry, June 2017; and the final ‘Welcome Home: the immigration story of Coventry’ in June 2019).
+Some of this pedagogy was theorised in the special issue [Gu, O’Connor and Vickery, eds.
+‘Teaching the Cultural and Creative Industries: an International Perspective’, in Arts and Humanities in Higher Education, Vol. 18, No 2/3].
+I founded and wrote the curriculum for three international masters degrees, over 20 new modules and by 2024 having supervised over 150 MA dissertations.
+I have held seminars and consultations on the shape and curriculum of a new international masters in cultural policy and management.

 Research Supervision